microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 menuPosition: 2
 ---

 Azure Fluid Relay service is a cloud-hosted Fluid service.
-You can connect your Fluid application to an Azure Fluid Relay instance using the `FrsClient` in the `@fluid-experimental/azure-client` package. `FrsClient` handles the logic of connecting your [Fluid Container]({{< relref "containers.md" >}}) to the service while keeping the container object itself service-agnostic.
+You can connect your Fluid application to an Azure Fluid Relay instance using the `AzureClient` in the `@fluid-experimental/azure-client` package. `AzureClient` handles the logic of connecting your [Fluid Container]({{< relref "containers.md" >}}) to the service while keeping the container object itself service-agnostic.
 You can use one instance of this client to manage multiple containers.

-The sections below will explain how to use `FrsClient` in your own application.
+The sections below will explain how to use `AzureClient` in your own application.

 {{< include file="_includes/frs-onboarding.html" safeHTML=true >}}

 ## Connecting to the service

-To connect to an Azure Fluid Relay instance you first need to create an `FrsClient`.
+To connect to an Azure Fluid Relay instance you first need to create an `AzureClient`.
 You must provide some configuration parameters including the the tenant ID, orderer and storage URLs, and a token provider to generate the JSON Web Token (JWT) that will be used to authorize the current user against the service.
 The `azure-client` package provides an `InsecureTokenProvider` that can be used for development purposes.

 {{< callout danger >}}
 The `InsecureTokenProvider` should only be used for development purposes because **using it exposes the tenant key secret in your client-side code bundle.** This must be replaced with an implementation of `ITokenProvider` that fetches the token from your own backend service that is responsible for signing it with the tenant key.